IDTdesign/codestyle/CSS.md

 /*
 1. Border-width doesn't affects dimmentions,
-It's more visual than box-model
+   It's more visual rather than box-model

-2. Padding is no more affects dimmentions,
+2. Padding is no more affects dimmentions, so it can be placed below width.
 */

 .sample-2 {